 This morning my high school senior rose with the dawn and left home early to get to school for his first AP test in what promises to be a long, mentally draining week.
 And for another AP week, I will reflect upon the following question: what was the point of all that, again?
-Are AP courses worth it?
+Are AP classes worth it?

 Three kids, ten AP tests, three rounds of college admissions, and at least $920 in fees later, I can say this for certain: not one of those reasons applied to us.
 Not one.

-As the Wall Street Journal wrote a few months ago, for fields like science, technology, engineering, and math, “it largely doesn’t matter whether students go to a prestigious, expensive school or a low-priced one.
+Our three kids applied to engineering and computer science programs.
+As the Wall Street Journal has written, for fields like science, technology, engineering, and math, “it largely doesn’t matter whether students go to a prestigious, expensive school or a low-priced one.
 Expected earnings turn out the same.
 So, families may be wasting money by chasing an expensive diploma in those fields.”

-An increasing number of colleges—even elite ones—are declining to accept AP credits altogether or limiting the number they’ll accept because a high school AP class isn’t the same caliber educational experience as a college course.
+An increasing number of colleges—even elite ones—are declining to accept AP credits altogether or limiting the number they’ll accept.
+Despite the rigor, a high school AP class is not the same educational experience as a college course.